statina1986/k8s-platform-addon-operator/modules/320-qvantel-glue/README.md

 </td>
 			<td><div>

 This is example PostgreSQL glue definition.
+In this example CNPG cluster is configured with 3 dbs created in this cluster(`catalog-deployer`, `ddl`, `flex-bpmn-executor`) and few additional roles.
 Note: It is used for documentation purposes only.
 Real PostgreSQL clusters should be defined under `qvantelGlue.dbs.postgres`

 </div>
 </td>